MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-a-data-science-client.md

 For sustained and serious development projects, you should install an integrated development environment (IDE).
 SQL Server tools and the built-in R tools are not equipped for heavy R development.
 Once you have working code, you can deploy it as a stored procedure for execution on SQL Server.

-You should point your IDE to the local R libraries: base R, RevoScaleR, and so forth.
+Point your IDE to the local R libraries: base R, RevoScaleR, and so forth.
 Running workloads on a remote SQL Server occurs during script execution, when your script invokes a remote compute context on SQL Server, accessing data and operations on that server.

 ### RStudio